NovasTaylor/Test/pages/mydoc/mydoc_senddata_data_conversion.md

 *Future development*

-# Data Mapping with Stardog SMS
+## Data Mapping with Stardog SMS

-## Introduction
+### Introduction
 Stardog Mapping Syntax (SMS) [(stardog.com)](https://www.stardog.com/docs/#_stardog_mapping_syntax) is provided as an alternative data mapping and upload process.
 The same data conversion scripts that produce TTL files for upload into a triplestore also create a .CSV file that can be mapped to the database. ***The .CSV files do not contain the full set of data for evaluating the test cases.***

 Why create this redundancy when the data does not contain the full set of test cases?
-The team benefits from having an RShiny app that reads in the SMS file and produces a visualization of the data schema.
+The team benefits from having an R Shiny app that reads in the SMS file and produces a visualization of the data schema.
 This schema is used during development to help ensure the nodes and relations are being constructed correctly.
 The visualization also aids in SHACL Shape and SPARQL query development.

-## Conversion and Mapping Details
+### Conversion and Mapping Details
 The [Data Conversion and Mapping](DataConversion.md) page documents the source data and R Scripts used to create the .CSV files used by the SMS maps, including generation of values like SHA-1 hashes used in both methods.

 Each CSV file has a corresponding map file in TTL format with "-map" appended to the name.

-### Graph Metadata
+#### Graph Metadata

 | File      | Role                     | Description                                  |
 | --------- | ------------------------ | ---------------------------------------------|
 |Graphmeta-<font class='parameter'>StudyName</font>.csv | Basic graph metadata | Description of graph content, status, version, and time stamp information. |
 |Graphmeta-<font class='parameter'>StudyName</font>-map.TTL|SMS Map | Map CSV to Stardog graph. |

-### DM
+#### DM

 | File      | Role                     | Description                                |
 | --------- | ------------------------ ---------------------------------------------|
 | DM-CJ16050.CSV | Demographics        | May be a subset during development.
 | DM-CJ16050-R-map.TTL | SMS Map       | Map CSV to Stardog graph.

-## SMS Format
+### SMS Format
-The SMS files follow very strict formatting rules that go beyond the Stardog specification, primarily due to weak parsing expressions in the RShiny visualization code (this can easily be improved!).
+The SMS files follow very strict formatting rules that go beyond the Stardog specification, primarily due to weak parsing expressions in the R Shiny visualization code (this can easily be improved!).
 These rules include:
 * `subject` is <i>hard left</i> on line by itself.
 * `predicate`, `object` line:
     * indented at least one space.